sc-ventures/cloudbreak-documentation/docs/cb-shell.md

 ## Cloudbreak Shell

+>>>>TO-DO: If we have new CLI, then this info will need to be updated.

-The goal with the Cloudbreak Shell is to provide an interactive command line tool which:
+Cloudbreak Shell is an interactive command line tool which:

 * Supports all functionality available through the REST API and Cloudbreak web UI
 * Makes possible complete automation of management task via scripts